sophieyanzhao/sophieyanzhao.github.io/performance.md

 The results exactly match our intution:

   * The principle of parallel SGD and its convergence is based on *Gradient Aggregation*.
 Basically, the aggregated gradient is used to approximate the true gradient, and when the number of epochs increases, this approxmation becoomes precise.
-Also, from the left plot, in terms of the number of epochs, we can see that 1-node version has highest rate of convergence, and 8-node version has lowes rate of convergence.
+Also, from the left plot, in terms of the number of epochs, we can see that 1-node version has highest rate of convergence, and 8-node version has lowest rate of convergence.

   * While the number of GPUs increasing, each GPU will handle a smaller part of data, which means the time of each epoch decreases.
 Also, the advantage of *Gradient Aggregation* is that the approxmation of gradient can be attained more quickly.
-From the right plot, in terms of the running time, the model with more GPUs converges faster, which sugeests the convergence is accelerated by data parallelism.
+From the right plot, in terms of the running time, the model with more GPUs converges faster, which suggests the convergence is accelerated by data parallelism.

 #### Experiment with different distributions of GPUs per node for a fixed total number of GPUs